Hyperion-box/Hyperion-box.github.io/_news/mecatol.md

 ---
-title: Strange Signals Detected Near Mecatol Rex
+title: EMPEROR DECLARES MECATOL REX LOCKDOWN
 date: 2024-03-20
 sector: IMPERIAL CORE
 breaking: true
 image: /images/news/mecatol-gov.jpeg
 ---

-Imperial scientists report unusual quantum fluctuations emanating from the direction of Mecatol Rex.
-Multiple research vessels have been dispatched to investigate the phenomenon.
+The Imperial Security Service (ISS) has implement a security cordon around key governmental and military complexes following what they describe as unusual fluctuations emanating from a yet unknown source.

+The ISS and Intelligence officers are now on the scene to investigate the cause and purpose of these signals with access granted only to a select few.